o3de/o3de.org/content/docs/contributing/to-docs/o3de-docs-structure.md

 The structure beneath each of the above directories is reflected in the table of contents that appears on the left in each guide.
 Keep this in mind when planning and adding new topics.
 {{< /note >}}

-The remaining directories are less likely to be of interest to individual contributors because their topics are generated trough some other process, or because their topics are not directly related to using O3DE.
+The remaining directories are less likely to be of interest to individual contributors because their topics are generated through some other process, or because their topics are not directly related to using O3DE.

 * `api`: Maps to the [**API Reference**](/docs/api/) section in the O3DE docs.
 The API reference for O3DE is generated through an automated process.